 About the Program

-Trials is a unique partnership of NYU School of Law, Harvard Law School, and the Advantage Testing Foundation.
+Trials is a unique partnership of Harvard Law School, NYU School of Law, and the Advantage Testing Foundation.
 It is a fully subsidized summer study program for students of modest means whose backgrounds are currently underrepresented at the nation’s top law schools.

 For five weeks in the summer, Trials students take residence at Harvard or New York University.
 The residency alternates from year to year.
-In 2017, Trials will be held at Harvard Law School from June 25 to July 30.

 Each week, instructors from Advantage Testing prepare Trials students for the LSAT by deconstructing the test and presenting a step-by-step approach to each question type.
 Students maintain a rigorous practice testing schedule, frequently sitting for full-length official LSATs under simulated testing conditions.
 Working closely with their instructors, students learn to develop an individualized study plan, focus their preparation, and apply the core principles they master.